lydiacg/calculator/README.md

 Divides provided number(s).
 Option to add to stored memory or overwrite memory with result - divide behaviour differs based on this flag.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with only the product of the provided numbers, otherwise the stored memory will be multiplied by all numbers, staring from the first provided number.

 If `overwrite_memory` flag is not enabled, the stored memory will be divided by all provided number(s), starting from the first number, except when the stored memory is 0.
 In this case, the function will behave as though the `overwrite_memory` flag is enabled.
 Otherwise, if no numbers are provided and `overwrite_memory` flag is not enabled, no calculation will be preformed and the memory will not change.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with the first provided number and then divided by all other numbers, starting the second number.
+If `overwrite_memory` flag is enabled, the memory will be overwritten with the first provided number and then divided by all other numbers, starting with the second number.
 If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0.
 If only 1 number is provided when this flag is enabled, the memory will be overwritten with this number and no further calculations will be preformed.

 ### Root